 Master’s degree in any of the following disciplines: Supplies Chain Management, Commerce (Supplies Management option), Procurement or its equivalent qualification from a recognized institution;

-Certificate in Management Course lasting not less than two (2) weeks from a recognized institution
+Management Course lasting not less than four (4) weeks from a recognized institution

 Be a registered member in good standing of the Kenya Institute of Supplies Management (KISM);